CumulusNetworks/docs/content/version/cumulus-linux-25esr/Installation,-Upgrading-and-Package-Management/Managing-Cumulus-Linux-Disk-Images/Upgrading-Cumulus-Linux.md

-For more information about setting the priority, see [Understanding Switch Roles](Multi-Chassis-Link-Aggregation---MLAG.html#src-5116071_Multi-ChassisLinkAggregation-MLAG-roles).
+For more information about setting the priority, see [Understanding Switch Roles](Multi-Chassis-Link-Aggregation-MLAG.html#src-5116071_Multi-ChassisLinkAggregation-MLAG-roles).

-## <span>Upgrading Cumulus Linux: Choosing between a Binary Install vs. Package Upgrade</span>
+## Upgrading Cumulus Linux: Choosing between a Binary Install vs. Package Upgrade</span>

 Network admins have two ways to upgrade Cumulus Linux: